Safe needle disposal

 - Report a damaged or missing needle collection box by making an online service request

 - Report a discarded needle by calling the non-emergency Fire Department, if you aren’t comfortable following the steps below.
 Select “needle collection” to report the location of the needle, including the street address.
 If safe to do so, staff will collect the needle or advise of safe options for disposal.
-Please note: this needle collection line is only for public spaces or outside private residences and doesn’t include pick-up from inside or outside private or commercial properties.
+Please note: this needle collection line is only for public spaces.

 Park Services staff has the ability to install a safe needle disposal box in the park/area where it’s warranted.
 While some people believe needle collection boxes condones illegal drug use, it has proven to be a successful measure in keeping drug paraphernalia off the ground.
 Our volunteers use metal detectors to locate sharps or other drug paraphernalia in covered areas and beaches.